CLAUDIOPINHEIRO/EDA_Financial_Markets_Development/README.md

 ## Process

-Financial market data had to be collected from different sources.
+Financial market data was collected from different sources.
 This was done using the [Quandl-Plattform](https://www.quandl.com/).
 Data for the daily progressions of the indexes DAX , S&P, Nasdaq, FTSE and Dow Jones were retrieved as well as the daily development of Gold price and the currency pairs USD/EUR, USD/GBP.

 Through [Data Wrangling with R](https://github.com/MertonBoerlin/EDA_Financial_Markets_Development/blob/master/Data_Wrangling.R), a single csv file was created including info on the daily change in price of the above stated indexes and gold in regard to different currencies.